By Rick Steves and Pat O'Connor

 When to Go

-July and August are my favorite times — with long days, the best weather, and the busiest schedule of tourist fun.
-Summer crowds aren't as dramatic in Ireland as they are in much of Europe, although expansion of the cruise-ship industry is slowly changing that.
-Dublin and the Cobh/Cork region get hit the hardest by cruise crowds.
-Travel during “shoulder season” (May, early June, Sept, and early Oct) is easier and a bit less expensive.
-Shoulder-season travelers get smaller crowds, decent weather, the full range of sights and tourist fun spots, and the ability to grab a room almost whenever and wherever they like — often at a flexible price.
-Winter travelers find absolutely no crowds and soft room prices, but shorter sightseeing hours.
+June and July are my favorite times because of the longer days and the busier schedule of tourist fun.
+Summer crowds continue to grow in Ireland as they do in much of Europe, especially with the expansion of the cruise-ship industry.
+Cruise crowds hit Dublin, the Cobh/Cork region, and Belfast the hardest.
+Travel during "shoulder season" (May, early June, Sept, and early Oct) is easier and a bit less expensive.
+Shoulder-season travelers get smaller crowds, the full range of sights and tourist fun spots, and the ability to book a room with less competition — often at a flexible price.
+Winter travelers find absolutely no crowds, soft room prices, shorter sightseeing hours, and colder rain.
 Some attractions are open only on weekends or are closed entirely in the winter (Nov–Feb).
-The weather can be cold and dreary, and nightfall draws the shades on sightseeing well before dinnertime.
+The winter weather can be chilly, blustery, and dreary, and nightfall draws the shades on sightseeing well before dinnertime.
 In summer, travelers can usually plan on attractions being open from 9:00 to 18:00, while winter travelers are often forced to squeeze everything in between 10:00 and 16:00.
 Check the hours for each sight of interest to you — many sights stop allowing visitors to enter as much as an hour ahead of closing time.
 While Ireland's rural charm falls with the leaves, city sightseeing is fine in the winter.